-SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE SENATE REVISED Sec.
-18 Spending, Financial Reporting, and Specifies allowable uses of funds and requires yearly financial and pupil audits.
-Revises as follows: Revises as follows: Revises as follows: Revises as follows: Audit Requirements (2) Requires budget transparency information to be posted on district and ISD websites.
+SECTION CURRENT LAW EXECUTIVE RECOMMENDATION SUBCOMMITTEE SENATE CONFERENCE Sec.
+11r ESSER Fund and Per-Pupil Equalization (cont.)
+NEW as of 2021 PA 3 (6) Requires districts to submit a spending plan to MDE within 45 days of the PA's effective date to receive funding under this section.
+(7) From the ESSER Fund under sub (1), allocates \$2,733,000 for MDE for administrative costs in implementing this section.
+Sec.
+18 Spending, Financial Specifies allowable uses of funds and requires yearly financial and pupil audits.
+Revises as follows: Revises as follows: Reporting, and Audit Requirements (2) Requires budget transparency information to be posted on district and ISD websites.
 (2) Clarifies that the audit report that must be posted on a district's or ISD's website is the financial audit (i.e., not the pupil audit.)
 (2) Concurs with Executive.
-(2) Concurs with Executive.
-(2) Concurs with Executive.
 (4)(e) Requires annual financial audit reports to be filed by November 1, except, for FY 2020-21 only, requires annual financial reports to be filed by December 1.
 (4)(e) Strikes provision for FY 2020-21.
 (4)(e) Concurs with Executive.
-(4)(e) Concurs with Executive.
-(4)(e) Concurs with Executive.
 (5) Requires submission of financial data by the first business day in November or, for FY 2020-21 only, the first business day in December.
 (5) Strikes provision for FY 2020-21.
 (5) Concurs with Executive.
-(5) Concurs with Executive.
-(5) Concurs with Executive.
-(8) Requires MDE to review its pupil accounting and auditing manuals annually, and update them to reflect changes in this article.
-(8) No change.
-(8) Concurs with Executive.
-(8) Adds requirement that MDE publish changes to the pupil accounting manual by March 31 for the following school year.
-(8) Concurs with Senate, but adds that if legislation is enacted that necessitates adjustments to the pupil accounting manual after March 31, a district in violation of the manual is allowed a 30- day grace period to correct the violation.
 (16) Requires MDE to submit an itemized list of allocations under this article to any association(s) beginning October 1, 2020 and annually thereafter.
 (16) Revises deadline to "annually" (no date specified).
-(16) Concurs with Executive.
-(16) Concurs with Executive.
 (16) Concurs with Executive.

-SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE SENATE REVISED Sec.
+SECTION CURRENT LAW EXECUTIVE RECOMMENDATION SUBCOMMITTEE SENATE CONFERENCE Sec.
 19 State and Federal Reporting Requirements (1) Requires districts and ISDs to comply with all applicable state and federal reporting requirements.
 (1) No change.
 Maintains current law (section is not included in bill).
-(1) Concurs with Executive.
-(1) Concurs with Executive and Senate.
-(2) Requires districts to submit information to CEPI for the district and high school graduation report and for the state and federal accountability reports.
+Requirements (2) Requires districts to submit information to CEPI for the district and high school graduation report and for the state and federal accountability reports.
 (2) Adds requirement that districts also submit information regarding completion of early middle college credentials and postsecondary credits obtained in any college acceleration program.
-(2) Concurs with Executive.
-(2) Concurs with Executive and Senate.
+(6) Beginning in FY 2016-17, requires MDE to implement statewide standard reporting requirements.
+(6) Strikes "Beginning in 2016-17."
 Sec.
 20 Foundation Allowance Calculation Target foundation allowance for FY 2020-21 is \$8,529 and the Minimum foundation is \$8,111.
 Increases foundation allowance using a 2x formula ranging from \$82- \$164 for FY 2021-22.
 Increases foundation allowance using a 2x formula ranging from \$50-\$100 for FY 2021-22.
-Increases foundation allowance using a 2x formula ranging from \$125-\$250 for FY 2021-22.
-Increases foundation allowance by a range of \$171-\$589 to eliminate the equity gap for FY 2021-22.
 Increases the Minimum foundation to \$8,275.
 Increases the Minimum foundation to \$8,211.
-Increases the Minimum foundation to \$8,361.
-Increases the Minimum foundation to \$8,700.
 Increases the Target (formerly known as the Basic) foundation to \$8,611.
 Increases the Target foundation to \$8,579.
-Increases the Target foundation to \$8,654.
-Increases the Target foundation to \$8,700.
 Total cost of the proposed increase in Sec.
 22b is \$203.0 million.
 Total cost of the proposed increase in Sec.
 22b is \$125.0 million.
-Total cost of the proposed increase in Sec.
-22b is \$308.0 million.
-Total cost of the proposed increase in Sec.
-22b is \$680.0 million.
-(3)(a) Provides formula for 2x foundation allowance increase.
-(3)(a) Maintains current law.
-(3)(a) Maintains current law.
-(3)(a) Maintains current law.
-(3)(a) For FY 2021-22, eliminates 2x formula and sets the foundation allowance for all districts that were below the Target foundation in FY 2021-22 equal to \$8,700.
+(6) Provides foundation allowance calculation for PSAs.
+(6) Reduces the foundation allowance for cyber school PSAs to 80% of the amount as otherwise calculated.
+Total savings reflected in Sec.
+22b is \$30.2 million.
+(6) Maintains current law.